zonemaster/zonemaster-backend/docs/API.md

 #### `"params"`

+An object with the property:

-A *domain name*.
+`"domain"`: A *domain name*.
 The domain whose DNS records are requested.

 #### `"result"`